ndiego/genesis-featured-page-advanced/readme.txt

 == Screenshots ==

-1. Admin and frontend view of the Genesis Featured Page Advanced widget.
-Highlights widget defaults and normal usage.
-2. Admin and frontend view of the Genesis Featured Page Advanced widget.
-Highlights advanced usage and advanced usage with a custom link.
+1. Admin and frontend view of the Genesis - Featured Page Advanced widget.
+Highlights normal usage and advanced usage.

 == Changelog ==

+= 1.5.1 =
+* Added ability to add HTML markup to custom content box - per user request

 = 1.5.0 =
 * Add option to link to Custom Link rather than just a Page